Who We Are

 Photo: Brian Kerr

+WOTM is a not-for-profit social enterprise, empowering women and girls in rural and regional communities to choose bravery over perfection, connection over isolation, and leadership over limitation.
+Through events, story telling, and purpose-led programs.
 We pride ourselves on celebrating women and their achievements across all walks of life.
 Women of the Murray welcomes those that identify as a women living in communities up to approximately 50km north or south of the Murray River, spanning both the Victorian and New South Wales sides of the border.

 Our Founder